-Due Prior to Departure

-Setting the Scene
+Due Prior to Departure Setting the Scene

 Read Chapter 6 of Dan Buettner's Book The Blue Zones: The Greek Blue Zone for a summary of Dan's experience in Ikaria and stories from this Blue Zone.
 You'll also get introduced to Thea Parikos, our host in Ikaria who owns the same inn where Dan stays during his research trips.

-Due date: Short discussion on May 10
+Due date: Short discussion on May 17

 Get inspired about Greek culture and history by watching one of the following movies.
-(While you are welcome to watch as many of the films as you like, you will choose the films in class so that a few students will be reporting on any one film except for one film.
+While you are welcome to watch as many of the films as you like, you will choose the films in class so that a few students will be reporting on any one film.
 Be prepared to give a synopsis of the movie you watched and to share, at a minimum, what you learned about Greek history, cuisine, culture, attitudes, etc. and the impact/impression the movie had on you.
 Look beyond the storyline for aspects of the film that relate to the essence of Greek history, culture, and lifestyle.
 Due date: Watch movie prior to departing for Greece.
 Discussion to be conducted in Greece.

+- de date.
+Watch movie phor to departing for Greece.
+Discussion t

 - Zorba the Greek

 - Momma Mia

 - Momma Mia 2

 - My Big Fat Greek Wedding

 - My Big Fat Greek Wedding 2

 - 300

 - Clash of the Titans